square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

 Click on the person icon in the top-right corner of the Chrome browser, then click [Turn on sync...](#synced){: .btn .btn--inverse .btn--small}

 <a name="synced"></a>
-Login to Google using your full Square email address (jsmith@squareup.com).
+First, login to Google using your full Square email address (jsmith@squareup.com).
+Then you will be redirected to Duo SSO:

 <a name="duo"></a>
 {% include figure url="/assets/images/duo-login.jpg" image_path="/assets/images/duo-login.jpg" %}